aiven/aiven-docs/docs/tutorials/anomaly-detection.md

 service implementing a CAPTCHA against an IP address it deems is interacting with one of its domains in rapid succession.

-While it\'s often easier to validate anomalies in data once they due to be stored in the database, it\'s more useful to check in-stream and address unwanted activity before it affects our dataset.
+While it's often easier to validate anomalies in data once they due to be stored in the database, it's more useful to check in-stream and address unwanted activity before it affects our dataset.

 We can check for anomalies in data by creating filtering pipelines using